2003 CBA All-Star Game

 The 2003 Continental Basketball Association All-Star Game was the 37th All-Star Game organised by CBA since its inception in 1949 and the first after 2000.
-It was held at the 7,500 seat Sioux Falls Arena in Sioux Falls, South Dakota on March 22, 2003.
-The National Conference defeated the American Conference 140-125 and Versile Shaw was named the Most Valuable Player.
+It was held at the 7,500 seat Sioux Falls Arena in Sioux Falls, South Dakota on January 13-14, 2003 in front of a sell-out crowd.
+The National Conference defeated the American Conference 140-125.

+Versile Shaw was named the MVP.

-The 2008 ABA All-Star Game events
+The 2003 CBA All-Star Game events

 CBA Long Distance Shootout

 Malik Dixon of Dakota Wizards was the winner beating Puerto Rican Larry Ayuso of Grand Rapids Hoops in the final.

 CBA Fan-Jam

 Bryant Notree of the Gary Steelheads won the slam-dunk competition beating Cory Hightower of the Great Lakes Storm in the final.

 The Game

 MVP Versile Shaw scored 29 points, picking up 7 rebounds, Fred Vinson had 24 pts while Tyson Wheeler had 14 assist for the National Conference.
-Albert White scored 28, Cory Hightower 27, Bryant Notree had 21 points and 9 rebounds and Fred Vinson 24 points for the winners.
+Albert White scored 28, Cory Hightower 27, Bryant Notree had 21 points and 9 rebounds, Corsley Edwards 12 pts and Fred Vinson 24 points for the winners.